Here's how to get tickets for HAIM's 2018 UK tour

 Tickets for HAIM's UK leg of their Sister Sister Sister Tour go on sale today (February 22).

-The trio will perform their biggest headline show at Alexandra Palace on June 15.
+The trio will perform their biggest headline shows at Alexandra Palace on June 15 and 16.
 It marks their first tour here in four years.

 Their upcoming shows will be in support of second studio LP Something To Tell You.
 They will also head to Manchester and Glasgow on the tour.